-Tuck, a Whig, was the representative for New Hampshire's 1st congressional district from 1851 to 1853.
+Tuck was the representative for New Hampshire’s 1st congressional district and was a Whig.
+He served from 1851 to 1853.

-He was previously the representative for New Hampshire's 1st congressional district (1849-1851; Free Soil); and the representative for New Hampshire's 1st congressional district (1847-1849; Independent).
+He was previously the representative for New Hampshire’s 1st congressional district as a Free Soil from 1849 to 1851; and the representative for New Hampshire’s 1st congressional district as an Independent from 1847 to 1849.

 From Dec 1847 to Mar 1853, Tuck missed 673 of 1,505 roll call votes, which is 44.7%.
 This is much worse than the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.

 |Dec 1849-Feb 1850||108||56||51.9%||95th|

 |Dec 1851-Mar 1852||96||37||38.5%||76th|

 The information on this page is originally sourced from a variety of materials, including: